Ribomapil Holganza Sr.

-Ribomapil Estrelloso Holganza, Sr. (April 26, 1935 – January 25, 2015), widely known as Dodong Holganza, was a Filipino activist and politician who served as a leader of the opposition against the 10th President of the Philippines Ferdinand Marcos.
+Ribomapil Estrelloso Holganza, Sr. (April 26, 1935 – January 25, 2015), widely known as Dodong Holganza, was a Filipino activist and politician who served as a leader of the opposition against the 10th President of the Philippines Ferdinand Marcos on his native province of Cebu.

 As a founding member of the political party PDP–Laban, Holganza was involved with several opposition groups in the Visayas and Mindanao that helped gather support for the overthrow of President Marcos during the EDSA People Power Revolution in 1986.

 Political career

-Ribomapil E. Holganza was born in Dumanjug, Cebu, Philippines, and studied law at the University of San Carlos.
+Ribomapil E. Holganza was born in Dumanjug, Cebu, and studied law at the University of San Carlos.
 After graduating from law school, Holganza entered politics, where he served as city administrator of Cebu City and as secretary to Sergio Osmeña Jr. By the early 1970s, Holganza, along with several other activists in Cebu, organized what was then an unpopular opposition coalition against the ruling administration of President Ferdinand Marcos in his hometown.

 In 1982, Holganza, together with political activists from the Visayas and Mindanao, including Aquilino Pimentel Jr. and Antonio Cuenco, founded the primary opposition party PDP–Laban (then known merely as Partido Demokratiko Pilipino before its eventual merger with LABAN) and served as its first Secretary-General.
 PDP-Laban would go on to elect the next president of the Philippines after the 1986 Philippine presidential election with its standard bearer Corazon Aquino.